-The increase in deaths related to heart failure can be linked to the rise in diabetes and obesity.
+The increase in deaths related to heart failure is linked to the rise in diabetes and obesity.

 More about heart failure deaths

 This study found that more young adults are developing heart failure.
 The reason for this increase is related to the obesity and diabetes epidemics.
-In addition, death caused by heart failure is increasing faster among compared to white adults.
-In general, Latinos do not experience heart failure as often as non-Latinos; however, it is important to note that heart disease is one of the leading causes of death for Latino populations.
+In addition, death caused by heart failure is increasing faster among Latinos compared to white adults.
+In general, Latinos do not experience heart failure as often as non-Latinos.
+However, it is important to note that heart disease is one of the leading causes of death for Latino populations.

-Interestingly, the rates for heart failure death dropped from 1999 through 2012, but then greatly increased in more recent years from 2012 through 2017.
+Interestingly, the rates for heart failure death dropped from 1999 through 2012.
+The rates greatly increased in more recent years from 2012 through 2017.
 This recent increase in heart failure deaths links up with the increase in diabetes as well.
-Younger and younger people are experiencing high blood pressure, which is a big risk factor for both diabetes and heart failure later on.
 The doctors behind this study encourage people with high blood pressure to schedule a checkup and ask their doctors about options to lower it.
-These researchers called the results “a call to arms” because there is a lot of work still to be done in public health education to decrease early deaths related to heart failure.
+The researchers called the study results “a call to arms.”
+There is a lot of work still to be done in public health education to decrease early deaths related to heart failure.